ong, long ago in the very early

 information he sought.
 Maybe they can tell me the whole story in the village,

-for my weary bones and will listen to the whole story in
+my weary bones and will see if I can get someone to tell me the whole story in

 the local inn.
-Can you tell me where to get into the village?"
+Can you tell me how to get into the village?"

-back the way you came, then turn east at the next
+answered.
+"Just ride back the way you came a bit, then turn east at the next

 turned his horse and rode off.

-"May the Twelve bless you as well!", the greyler said and continued with his
+"May the Twelve bless you as well!" the greyler said and continued with his